PaullouisRossignol/BackWeb/README.md

 # Description
 This project makes part of our academic cours.
-It is mostly destined to demonstrate the backend management of the website.
+It is mostly destined to demonstrate the backend management CRUD of the website.

 The project is developed with use of: